terasky-int/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution/AWS SAA-03 Solution.md

 A. Turn on AWS Config with the appropriate rules.

-AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+- AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 You can use AWS Config to monitor and record changes to the configuration of your Amazon S3 buckets.
 By turning on AWS Config and enabling the appropriate rules, you can ensure that your S3 buckets do not have unauthorized configuration changes.
 --------------------------------------------------------------
 27] A company is launching a new application and will display application metrics on an Amazon CloudWatch dashboard.
 The company's product manager needs to access this dashboard periodically.
 The product manager does not have an AWS account.
 A solutions architect must provide access to the product manager by following the principle of least privilege.
 Which solution will meet these requirements?

 A. Share the dashboard from the CloudWatch console.
 Enter the product manager's email address, and complete the sharing steps.
-Provide a shareable link for the dashboard to the product manage.
+Provide a shareable link for the dashboard to the product manager.

-Share a single dashboard and designate specific email addresses of the people who can view the dashboard.
+- Share a single dashboard and designate specific email addresses of the people who can view the dashboard.
 Each of these users creates their own password that they must enter to view the dashboard.
 -------------------------------------------------------------------------------------------------

 28] A company is migrating applications to AWS.
 The applications are deployed in different accounts.
 The company manages the accounts centrally by using AWS Organizations.
 The company's security team needs a single sign-on (SSO) solution across all the company's accounts.
 The company must continue managing the users and groups in its on-premises self-managed Microsoft Active Directory.